 The Roux-en-Y gastric bypass (or just gastric bypass) also alters your stomach.
 However, there is also a slight rerouting of your digestive system.

-These are facts you can learn by visiting sites like WebMD and through sites like Real Self, where you can find gastric surgeons like Dr. Babak Moeinolmolki of Healthy Life Bariatrics.
+You can learn these facts by visiting sites like WebMD and through sites like Real Self, where you can find gastric surgeons like Dr. Babak Moeinolmolki of Healthy Life Bariatrics.

 8- You Are Prepared to Meet with a Bariatric Surgeon